3dbeb41841bfbfcc24d55143816cf7f1/js-functions/readme-template.md

 * **Compare** global and local scope
 * **Describe** the `this` keyword and how it is affected by scope

+## Why are Functions Important?

+* Keep your code **DRY** - functions allow us to *reuse* the same block of code
+* **Abstraction** - functions allow us to define a problem and solve it in an encapsulated way
+* **Testability** - because functions are well-defined, they are easy to test for correctness
+* **Libraries** - Another form of reuse, we can use JavaScript libraries to contain functions we plan to use over and over

 ## Functions in Mathematics:

 ![alt tag](https://raw.githubusercontent.com/ATL-WDI-Curriculum/js-functions/master/images/function_math.png)